fayaaz/spacewalk.ansible/README.md

 ==============

 Install a full Spacewalk server on CentOS 7 and also adds customizations:
-- CentOS 6 repo, channel and activation key (+epel)
+- CentOS 6 base+extras+epel+updates repos, channel and activation key
-- CentOS 7 repo, channel and activation key(+epel)
+- CentOS 7 base+extras+epel+updates repos, channel and activation key
+- Ubuntu 16.06 base+security repos, channel and activation key (and repo sync scripts)
-- Ubuntu 14.04 repo, channel and activation key (and repo sync scripts)
+- Ubuntu 14.04 base+security repos, channel and activation key (and repo sync scripts)
-- Ubuntu 12.04 repo, channel and activation key (and repo sync scripts)
+- Ubuntu 12.04 base+security repos, channel and activation key (and repo sync scripts)

 Thanks to geerlingguy's iptables role, which is included here to configure the firewall on the server.

 ####To do:

-- Add Ubuntu support to client role
+- Add Ubuntu support to client role (16.04 now working and tested)
-- Add Ubuntu
-- Update client role to automatically pick EPEL for activation key
 - Look at also adding Debian Jessie/Wheezy

 What my inventory (/etc/ansible/hosts) looks like: